 Did you know that about one in five small businesses fails within its first year, and about half close within five years?
 If you want your business to beat the odds, you need to do everything you can to maximize your chances at success.
-One of the best steps you can take towards this is to get a POS system.
+One of the best steps you can take towards this is to get a POS system for small business.

-A POS system can revolutionize the way you run your business.
+A POS system for small business can revolutionize the way you run your business.
 Read on to learn more about how these systems work and why you need one.

-Before we dive into the specifics of how POS systems work, let’s talk about what they are first.
-A point of sale system is a tool that helps make your checkout process as smooth as possible.
+Before we dive into the specifics of how a POS system for small business works, let’s talk about what they are first.
+A point-of-sale system is a tool that helps make your checkout process as smooth as possible.
 This system can be as simple as a chip reader plugged into a smartphone or as complex as a multi-store specialized system.

 Why Do You Need One?